 Management Access to Security Contexts

 The ASA provides system administrator access in multiple context mode as well as access for individual context administrators.
-The following sections describe logging in as a system administrator or as a context administrator:

 System Administrator Access